 Sadly, 80% of mobile enterprise apps are abandoned after their first use, so it’s important to decide whether you even really need an app.
 If something can be done equally well on a mobile site then is the additional investment, time and programming really worthwhile?
 Sure, you’ve probably done a fair bit of planning already, but there’s no shame in changing your mind at this stage.
 Far better to decide against it now than waste more money and time in the development process.

-Define Your Deadline
+Building Your App To Deadline

 Whilst Mark Zuckerberg, Bill Gates and Elon Musk might all agree that you need to rush to launch your brilliant idea before anyone else does, you also need to make sure you have a realistic time frame to build your app.
 The perfect example of this (surprise surprise) is Pokemon Go! - an app full of animations, in-app purchasing and all these AR features, that understandably took a long time to be developed.
 However, Niantic were still able to launch their app at the start of the summer - a clear indication that they meticulously planned their timeframe.